jpellman/wiki.libjpel.so/Academic-Computing.md

 -   [ITK](https://itk.org/ITK/project/about.html) / the Insight Software Consortium.
 [YouTube](../YouTube) founder Jawed Karim was briefly involved in this.
 -   [Mach](https://www.cs.cmu.edu/afs/cs/project/mach/public/www/mach.html) (now part of OS X)
 -   Python was created first at [CWI](https://www.cwi.nl/) and then continued to be developed at [CNRI](https://www.cnri.reston.va.us/)
+-   EISPACK was created at Argonne National Laboratory and funded by the NSF and the US Atomic Energy Commission.
+LINPACK was developed at three universities (UCSD, University of New Mexico, and University of Maryland) and Argonne National Laboratory under NSF grant MCS76-03297.

 On Funding Models
 =================